Skip to Content

 Note that there is no synchronous version of the parsing procedure.
 This is a design choice: in order to support a fully synchronous parse function using the same code base, the parser would have to deal with returned promises in a way that would make it hard to maintain — remember the classic callback hell .

 Besides, the asynchronous version has the benefit of allowing us to perform some operations, such as requirements checking, concurrently.
-This should not be a drawback for most applications, since argument parsing is usually done at the top-level of a module or script, where the await directive is readily available.
+This should not be a drawback for most applications, since argument parsing is usually done at the top-level of a module or script, where the await primitive is readily available.

 Argument sequence